-L.E.K. has deep experience in the beauty and personal care industry, partnering with companies across the entire value chain in order to help our clients achieve their strategic goals.
-Our clients in this space include CPGs, skincare and cosmetics companies, salons, and clinics, both established and independent or niche.
+L.E.K.
+Consulting has deep experience in the beauty and personal care industry, partnering with companies across the entire value chain in order to help our clients achieve their strategic goals.
+Our clients in this space include CPGs, skincare, color cosmetics, fragrance and haircare companies, and beauty service providers, both established and independent or niche.
 We also have worked with specialty ingredient suppliers/distributors, packaging manufacturers and contract manufacturers that serve this space.

 We are the market leader in growth strategy, and our core capabilities in this sector include working with clients on M&A strategy, acquisition screens, diligence, pricing strategy, consumer activation and corporate strategy.
 We use advanced analytic techniques to gather fact-based insights and recommend actionable strategies that drive impactful results for our clients, allowing them to be more efficient and profitable.